 The Medinilla is a remarkable houseplant that originates from Southeast Asia and the tropical part of Africa.
 The Medinilla belongs to the family Malastomataceae.
 The Medinilla grows wild on branches of trees and belongs to the epiphytes.

 The Medinilla automatically indicates when the plant needs water again.
 The flowers will become limp if there is too little water.
-After water is given, the flowers will look beautiful again.
+After the water is given, the flowers will look beautiful again.
 Prevent a layer of water from standing underneath the pot.
 This can cause root rot.

 You can choose to spray occasionally.
 This will never harm the plant and ensures that the ornamental value is maintained and keeps pests away.